marczaku/102-csharp-basics/2-core-features/README.md

 ### Instructions
 - Create a Console Project named `P1PrintingOutput` [How To?](https://gist\.github\.com/marczaku/a8b3c38c37e8876a46194a73ed24b1f2)
-- Create the following output:
+- Create the output above.

 Need Help?
 [Here's The Slides!](slides/README.md#1-printing-output)